 E4ROW is a group of developers who are building a series of Ethereum based games and applications.
-A certain part of the revenue will be shared with the E4ROW token holders.
 In this interview, David D. Rosen, one of the programmers based in Israel, explains the details of this project.

 How would you explain E4ROW to an investor with a time horizon measured in years?

-E4ROW, which stands for “Ether 4 the Rest of the World, exists to bring Ether to the non-crypto world.
-We’re doing that by creating addictive games and apps (starting with poker), running on the most popular platforms (starting with smartphones and tablets), and exploiting the most obvious benefits of Ether and Ethereum smart contracts (fast transaction, blockchain escrow).
+E4ROW, which stands for “Ether 4 the Rest of the World, exists to introduce Ether to the non-crypto world.
+We’re doing that by creating games and apps (starting with poker), running on the most popular platforms (starting with smartphones and tablets), and demonstrating the most obvious benefits of Ether and Ethereum smart contracts (fast transaction, blockchain escrow).

-In term of the time horizon, one of the unique aspects of E4ROW that distinguishes it from most other ICOs is that the product is functional now and is already earning real returns for investors.
-Not many ICOs can make this claim.
+In term of the time horizon, one of the unique aspects of E4ROW that distinguishes it from most other crypto projects is that the product is functional now.
+Not many crypto projects can make this claim.
 So an investor who is looking years out need not wonder if the team will ever finish the product or if that product will do what the developers claim -we’ve already proven that E4ROW works and works well.
-If we can get sufficient investor participation, the fun part begins wherein we create more and more games that use our proven platform.
+If we can get sufficient support from donors, the fun part begins wherein we create more and more games that use our proven platform.

 Has the team bean part of any ICOs before?

-This is our first ICO, although I and many on our crew have been on the founding team of several successful IPOs and major acquisitions.
-We are all engineers, and E4ROW was born as a passion project by a group of programmers who are in love with Ethereum.
-We are planning on using the proceeds of our ICO to create more games and market them to the world.
+This is our first ICO, although I and others on our crew have been on the founding team of several successful startups.
+We are all engineers, and E4ROW was born as a passion project by a group of programmers from around the world who are in love with Ethereum.
+We are planning on using the proceeds of our ICO to create more free games and market them to the world.
 We do not benefit at all from the use of our games, other than that we are a part of the Ethereum community at large.
 For this reason our ICO is in fact a Contribution Campaign wherein those who contribute are not seeking returns, rather simply to support our mission.

 What are the different modules of E4ROW and how will they integrate into the E4ROW catalogue of games?